-Drawn to the Fauvists from an early age, Van Gogh, Matisse and Gauguin were Andi's childhood idols.
-She has an expressionistic view of the world around her, and employs simplified forms and exaggerated color to create her personal vision.
-Andi enjoys making art in a variety of mediums, but pastels and oils top the list.
-Travel to beautiful places and her love of nature provide endless inspiration.
+Drawn to color, pattern and texture from an early age, Van Gogh, Matisse and Gauguin were my childhood idols.
+I have an expressionistic view of the world around me, and my composition's often employ simplified forms and exaggerated color to create my personal vision.
+I enjoy making art in a variety of mediums, but pastels and oils top the list.
+Traveling to beautiful places and my love of nature provide endless inspiration.

-Upon graduating from Towson University with a BA in Fine Arts, Andi moved to New York City where she continued to pursue her vocation as a perpetual student.
-She began studying at the Art Students League of New York and the National Academy Museum and School in Manhattan.
-Andi returned to Baltimore and furthered her learning at MICA, Schuler School and dozens of pastel and painting workshops and events around the Country.
+Upon graduating from Towson University with a BA in Fine Arts I moved to New York City where I explored my education as working artist.
+I continued my studies at the Art Students League of New York and the National Academy Museum and School in Manhattan.
+Upon returning to Baltimore, my learning curve expanded with ongoing continuing education at MICA, Schuler School and dozens of pastel and painting workshops and events around the Country.

-For many years Andi has taught art to adults in recovery and substance abuse treatment centers in Baltimore City.
-She began art programs at Tuerk House, Marian House and Penn North, that use art as integral part of their treatment plan for addicts.
-Andi is a former member of MICA’s Community Art Board which initiated student internships in these treatment centers.
-She is equally passionate about sharing her love of art with youth, and volunteers as the coordinator and instructor of a drawing club at Saint Ignatius Loyola Academy, an independent middle school for boys from low income families in Baltimore.
+For many years I have taught art to adults in recovery and substance abuse treatment centers in Baltimore City.
+I began art programs at Tuerk House, Marian House and Penn North, which use art making and creative expression as an integral part of their treatment plan for addicts.
+I am a former member of MICA’s Community Art Board, which initiated student internships in these treatment centers.
+I am equally passionate about sharing my love of art with youth.
+I volunteer as the coordinator and instructor of a drawing club at Saint Ignatius Loyola Academy, an independent middle school for boys from low income families in downtown Baltimore.

-Andi's studio is located at The Mill Center in the Hampden neighborhood of Baltimore.
-She has worked professionally as an artist, designer and teacher for over 25 years.
-Her work has been shown in galleries up and down the East Coast, and is included in private and corporate collections throughout the United States.
+My studio is located at the The Mill Center, in the Hampden neighborhood of Baltimore.
+I have worked professionally as an artist, designer and teacher for over twenty-five years.
+My work has been shown in galleries up and down the East Coast, and is included in private and corporate collections throughout the United States.